rupa/cuecat/README.md

 The utils folder has some things:

 * `batch.sh` is an example for how I'd run this on a bunch of dirs full of WAV files.
 * `note_order.py` tries to sort and list musical filenames in chromatic order.
+* `process.sh` has some functions for trimming audio files.